 The UK has made some great progress in recent years when it comes to LGBT+ rights, but there’s still more that can be done and especially when it comes to the workplace.
 Research conducted by Stonewall and YouGov in 2018, showed that over 35% of LGBT+ staff have hidden that they are LGBT+ at work because of fears of discrimination *1.
 We know that we’re stronger when we work together and support each other.
 The more we can create an inclusive environment, where everyone can bring 100% of themselves to work, the more we can achieve.
 That’s why we’ve been speaking to Alan, who works in the Customer Experience team in Glasgow.
-With the International Day Against Homophobia, Transphobia and Biphobia on 17 May, we wanted to hear more about his experience of being part of our Pride Employee Resource Group (ERG) and how they’re creating a more inclusive environment for everyone.
+We wanted to hear about his experience of being part of our Pride Employee Resource Group (ERG) and how they’re creating a more inclusive environment for everyone.

 I joined the group around three years ago and at the end of last year I was made Deputy Chair of the group.
 The LGBT+ community have really had to fight for their rights and we all know there’s a still long way to go.
 Other countries don’t have the same rights as the UK, so for me it’s important to be part of this and it’s great that AXA supports us.
 It shows we’re a truly inclusive and supportive company and it really sets us apart from other companies.
 It’s not the only group either, we also have a Gender Equality ERG and we support working families from a flexible working perspective.